-2. You can start or end your Journey with a specific page, a specific event, or the most common entry/exit pages or events for your site.
+2. You can start or end your Journey with a specific page, a custom API event, a watched or clicked element or the most common entry/exit pages or events for your site.
 This dynamically generates the five most common entry and exit paths based on your data, and it's a great option when you'd like to learn more about how the majority of users navigate your experience.

-Click Analyze, and you're off to the races!
+Click Explore, and you're off to the races!

 Understanding the visualization

 Here comes the really fun part–seeing each step in your Journey visualized on the screen!
 FullStory shows you up to 5 steps in your Journey by default; however, you can add up to 5 more using the blue “Add Step” button to augment your data.